BenBean18/RadioNotes/amplifier/notes_RFamps.md

 found a bad solder joint on a capacitor in series with the signal, reflowed it, still doesn't work :'(

 Potential causes:
-- Ground planes of two boards only attached in one place (through battery)
+- Ground planes of two boards only attached in one place (through battery...this is an extremely long way for current to travel. maybe attaching the ground planes with a short wire is enough??)
 - Many solder joints look suspicious, but read zero ohms anyway (esp. caps...the RD16HHF1 also)
 - The new transistor also is broken (unlikely, gate and source have very high resistance between them)
 - An inductor broke (unlikely probably since they're just wires?)